atlassubbed/atlas-query-stream/README.md

 ...
 // use a nested query to limit the range of a recursive subquery const onlyAtlassubbedUrlQuery = ({data}) => {
-  // since ids are unique, we don't need to check the tag name if (data.id === "atlassubbed-packages"){
+  // since html tag ids are unique, we don't need to check the tag name if (data.id === "atlassubbed-packages"){
     return urlQuery;
   }